lorenzo-dallamuta/blog/content/posts/testing-zustand-stores-against-interfaces-not-implementations.md

 Updates its state appropriately

-This is exactly what unit testing should be about—testing your component's behavior in isolation.

 Even for a simple app that will only ever use one storage implementation, the long-term benefits are clear.
-The tests are faster, more focused, and actually test what matters—the store's logic, not the storage layer's implementation.
+The tests are more focused, and actually test what matters—the store's logic, not the storage layer's implementation.

 Most importantly tests for components that build on using the storage are much faster to write and easier to think at.